-Bunny-proofing, also known as rabbit-proofing, is a way to keep your floppy-eared friend safe, while also protecting your living spaces from their potentially destructive habits.
-While chewing, burrowing, and digging, are all healthy and normal rabbit behaviors, common household features, such as wires, can pose a safety hazard.
+If that's the case, bunny-proofing, also known as rabbit-proofing, is one of our top tips for owners of indoor rabbits.
+It's a great way to keep your floppy-eared friend safe, while also protecting your living spaces from their potentially destructive habits.
+While chewing, burrowing, and digging are all healthy and normal rabbit behaviors, common household features, such as wires, can pose a safety hazard.

 Bunny-proof your wires

-One of the easiest ways you can deter your rabbit from chewing through the wires of your electronic devices is to make them less accessible by rearranging your furniture.
+But, there is a solution to this problem and all it's going to take is a little rearranging of your furniture to make those wires less accessible.
 Where possible, push furniture up against the wall to conceal wires and sockets, angle desks into a corner to create a closed-off space for the wires, and use pet fences in areas where wires can’t be hidden.